Silver Meteor train in Florida

 How do I book a trip on the Silver Meteor?

 Visit Amtrak.com, download the Amtrak app, or call Amtrak customer service.
-You’ll need to select one of the arrival stations below to see your trip options.
+Choose one of the arrival stations below to see your trip options.

 Stations